<-BackHow to do bottom-up market sizing in Africa with practical tips

 • Total Addressable Market (TAM) focuses on the size of the total market.
 Who can actually buy my product/services.

 • Serviceable Addressable Market (SAM) focuses on the segment applicable for your tech or service.
-Who are qualified to buy your product/services.
+Who is qualified to buy your product/services.

 • Serviceable Obtainable Market (SOM) focuses on the market subsegment that you could realistically reach given limitations like location, competition, sales channels, team capacity, etc. Core market.